InevitableAmbrosia/ANCHOR/README.md

 }
 ```

-Load data from server on partial page_name init:
+In controllers/page_name.js, load data from server on partial page_name init (this is called from pages()):
 ```
 function initializePageName(){
 	$.get("/page_name",